juangm/go-exercise/go-adventure/README.md

 - Stories will be provided via a JSON file - [example](https://github.com/gophercises/cyoa/blob/master/gopher.json)
 - Stories can be cyclical
 - All stories will have a story arc named `intro` (starting point)
+- Matt Holt's JSON-to-Go is a really handy tool when working with [JSON in Go!](https://mholt.github.io/json-to-go/)

 ## Work To Do